nih-cfde/training-and-engagement/TrainingPlanV3.md

 #### Tutorial development:

 We have begun a Whole Genome Sequencing (WGS) and RNAseq tutorial using data from Kids First and have worked with Kids First and Cavatica (the Kids First data analysis platform) to improve their interface so that it can be used for training.
-We have added multiple lessons on setup and use of the Kids First data portal, linking to Cavatica analysis platform as well as uploading data to Cavatica.
-With Kids First, we have conducted two pilot trainings, and plan to both re-offer these, and expand our trainings for 2021.
+We have added multiple lessons on setup and use of the Kids First data portal, linking to Cavatica analysis platform, as well as uploading data to Cavatica.
+With Kids First, we have conducted two pilot trainings, and plan to both re-offer these and expand our trainings for 2021.

 As part of GTEx's 2021 workplan, we will be developing specific workshop materials, testing the materials, helping to host the workshops, and compiling workshop assessments for GTEx.
 One workshop will be aimed at using their gene expression datasets to conduct analysis and the second workshop will focus on java tutorials for visualization.
 We plan to develop and make public RNAseq tutorials for the Kids First/Cavatica platform as well as the GTEx/ANViL/Terra platform.